conda/conda/docs/source/install/central.rst

 When the channel alias is Anaconda.org or an Anaconda Server GUI, the system configuration file can be set so users automatically see private packages.
 (Anaconda.org was formerly known as binstar.org.)
-This uses the binstar command line client (which can be installed with 'conda install binstar') to automatically add the token to the channel urls.
+This uses the binstar command line client (which can be installed with ``conda install binstar``) to automatically add the token to the channel urls.

 The default is True.